-- In Idle mode, press the or key to launch the WAP browser.
-You can also press the Menu → MEdia Net → MEdia Net Home and press the Select soft key or the or key.
-Your phone is connected to the network and loads the homepage of the Wireless Web service provider.
-The content of the start-up homepage depends on your Wireless Web service provider. - 2.
-To scroll through the screen, use the Up and Down navigation keys. - 3.
-To exit the browser at any time, simply press the $rac{1}{rr}$ key.
+- In Idle mode, press the like key to launch the WAP browser.
+You can also press the Menu soft key to access menu mode and highlight MEdia Net and press the Select soft key then the like key. - Select MEdia Net Home and press the Select soft key or the loads the homepage of the Wireless Web service provider.
+The content of the start-up homepage depends on your Wireless Web service provider. - 3.
+To scroll through the screen, use the Up and Down navigation keys. - 4.
+To exit the browser at any time, simply press the 🖻 key.